-Lee Ann Kroon, CPA, is the Chief Administrative Officer at Axia International that has over 35 years of non-profit accounting experience, she most recently was Executive Director at TOMAGWA Healthcare Ministries for over 4 years and previously spent 15 years as the CFO/COO at San Jose Clinic.
+Lee Ann Kroon, CPA, is the Chief Administrative Officer at Axia International and has over 35 years of non-profit accounting experience.
+She most recently was Executive Director at TOMAGWA Healthcare Ministries for over 4 years and previously spent 15 years as the CFO/COO at San Jose Clinic.
 A native Houstonian, Lee Ann received her education through the Catholic school system of the Archdiocese of Galveston-Houston.
 In 1986, she received her B.A. in Accounting from the University of St. Thomas.
 She is a current board member and vice president of the Texas Association of Charitable Clinics, Women’s Business Forum and Christian Business Luncheon.
 Lee Ann is the mother of 5 and a grandmother of 1.
 She is active in various parent organizations to support her kid’s activities.

 Adam Wright, CPA

-Michael McMillin, J.D.
+Michael McMillin, J.D., Secretary

 Michael is an associate attorney at Thompson Knight, LLP in Austin, TX.
 Michael focuses his practice on regulatory and administrative law as well as civil litigation.
 His practice emphasizes state and federal energy regulations, energy markets, energy litigation, and government affairs.
 As part of that practice, he has litigated many cases in front of the Public Utility Commission of Texas (PUCT), has represented the interests of industrial consumers in the Electric Reliability Council of Texas (ERCOT) stakeholder process, and has worked with clients to provide practical solutions for managing a wide range of issues related to their electricity consumption.
 He also regularly represents clients in state and federal court litigation matters, including appellate matters in front of the Texas Supreme Court.